-AutoCanada expands into U.S., gains access to new brands
+AutoCanada makes first foray into U.S.; gains access to new brands

 AutoCanada Inc. is buying a dealership group in Illinois that will give it ownership of some auto brands it has been prohibited from owning in Canada.

-AutoCanada, in its first foray into the U.S. market, will pay $110-million to buy Grossinger Auto Group , which operates dealerships in the Chicago area as well as Bloomington and Normal, Ill.
+AutoCanada, in its first foray into the U.S. market, will pay $110-million to buy Grossinger Auto Group, which operates dealerships in the Chicago area as well as Bloomington and Normal, Ill.
 Its outlets generated revenue of US$401-million last year.

 The purchase adds dealerships that sell vehicles made by Honda Motor Co.
 Ltd., Toyota Motor Corp. and the Lincoln division of Ford Motor Co.
 Each of those auto makers has banned AutoCanada from purchasing its Canada dealerships, while permitting publicly traded dealership groups in the United States to own their stores.